NASHVILLE (BP) — “There are people who make claims that they have the receipts. I literally have the receipts.”

 A $24,000 grant from the Charles Koch Foundation in 2019 helped launch the ERLC’s work on technology and artificial intelligence.
 That same year the ERLC received a grant from the Chan Zuckerberg Initiative to build state-level work on criminal justice reform.
 This came about from a bipartisan effort that included the ERLC and led to national criminal justice reform legislation signed by the Trump administration.
 In 2020 Facebook awarded a grant for $50,000 toward further work on AI and launched the ERLC’s Digital Public Square research project.

-The entity’s ties to a group called Evangelical Immigration Table has brought the most outcry from critics.
+The entity’s ties to a group called Evangelical Immigration Table (EIT) has brought the most outcry from critics.

 Former ERLC president Richard Land helped form the organization alongside other evangelical leaders.
 The EIT is often labeled as “Soros-backed” or “Soros-funded” referring to billionaire George Soros, a well-known backer of liberal causes.

 The assertion appears to be a stretch, to say the least.
 A 2020 Baptist Press article explained that, yes, an organization chaired by Soros awarded grant money to the National Immigration Forum, which supported the EIT.
-That grant, however, represented just 2 percent of the National Immigration Forum’s budget.
+That grant, however, represented just 2% of the National Immigration Forum’s budget.
 Furthermore, the EIT has never received or utilized any money either from Soros or one of his foundations.

 Grants have come from within the Southern Baptist family as well.
 Anticipating the 2015 Obergefell Supreme Court ruling that legalized same-sex marriage nationally, the ERLC approached the Southern Baptists of Texas Convention in 2014 and received a $250,000 grant toward the Marriage Initiative, which provided resource and teaching for Southern Baptists.